-Throughout April you'll be studying about the Apostasy and the Restoration in your priesthood quorums and Young Women and Sunday School classes (if your ward or branch has the new lessons in your language).
+Throughout April, you'll be studying about the Apostasy and the Restoration in your priesthood quorums and Young Women and Sunday School classes.
 The coming forth of the Book of Mormon was an important part of the Restoration.
 After reading this article, think about how your life is different because you have the Book of Mormon.
-You could write down your feelings in your journal and consider sharing them with others by testifying at home, at church, or on social media.
+You could write down your feelings in your journal.
+Consider sharing them with others by testifying at home, at church, on social media, or online at Ids.org/go/43D.